LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

    Exposing the ability to modify or delete all of the entities in a collection at once can be risky.
 In many cases, the design of a RESTful API will only support ``GET`` and ``POST`` endpoints for collections.

 Let's consider a request for creating a resource entity.
 Recall that this operation acts on the state of the collection by adding a new entity to it.

-The ``POST`` endpoint of the collection, that the entity belongs to, can be used with a request body.
-This request body is a representation of the initial state the client must provide as an input to the API.

-Let's take a look at this request in the context of our example API:

 .. admonition:: Example

    As we saw earlier, the input shape for creating an event only includes the fields the consumer is responsible for.
 The ``Id`` field is then managed internally by the API.

    We refer to this shape as a ``NewCodingEvent`` to distinguish it from the ``CodingEvent`` resource shape: